OPINION: I use a constant to judge watermelon ripeness

 Yes, I know it won't work for everyone -- except maybe for expectant mothers -- but it works for me.
 I count it a unique gift and a good excuse to have a belly that sounds a B-flat when thumped.

-Randy Moll is the managing editor of the Westside Eagle Observer.
+Randy Moll is the weeklies' managing editor.
 He may be reached by email at [email protected].
 Opinions expressed are those of the author.